 An array variable consisting of the individual words in the current command line.
-This variable is available only in shell functions invoked by the programmable completion facilities (see Section 8.6 [Programmable Completion], page 103).
+The words are split on shell metacharacters as the shell parser would separate them.
+This variable is available only in shell functions invoked by the programmable completion facilities (see Section 8.6 [Programmable Completion], page 109).